Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 Worse, woodpeckers love to eat the larvae of carpenter bees, so the holes the bees made will only grow wider.

-What to do about the carpenter bees starts with where they nest.
+What you can do about the carpenter bees, and how to keep them away will however start with knowing where they like to nest.

 Where do Carpenter Bees Nest?